krishnakishored/node-trailers/vermittler/notes.md

 $ npx sequelize-cli model:generate --name ArtistAlbum --attributes artist_slug:string,album_slug:string
 # db:migrate will create the table in the database
 $ npx sequelize-cli db:migrate

-# db migrate specific migration
-$ npx sequelize-cli db:migrate --name 20230821084444-create-artist
-$ npx sequelize-cli db:migrate --name 20230827152309-create-song
-$ npx sequelize-cli db:migrate --name 20230827164349-create-album
-# undo the last migration
-$ npx sequelize-cli db:migrate:undo
-# undo the specific migration
-$ npx sequelize-cli db:migrate:undo --name 20230817052134-create-user
-# This will create xxx-migration-skeleton.js in your migration folder
+This will create xxx-migration-skeleton.js in your migration folder
 $ npx sequelize-cli migration:generate --name <name_of_your_migration>
 # This will:
     # - Create a model file user in models folder;